This section was written by Leandro Cabo from rhcplivearchive.com

 Released as a bonus track on the Japanese edition of “Shadows Collide with People”

-Up to this point, this was the only batch of songs planned to be released on an album beforehand and recorded at an actual studio, as previous albums were basically a collection of demos done at home.
+Up to this point, the songs on this album were the only ones recorded at an actual studio with the idea of them being eventually released to the public, as previous albums were basically a collection of demos done at home for personal listening.

-Originally conceived as collaboration between John & Josh and planned to be issued under a band name.
-Josh was meant to record the drum parts (along to numerous other instruments) but Chad Smith was called at last minute.
+The album was originally conceived as collaboration between John & Josh and planned to be issued under a band name.
+Josh was meant to record the drum parts (among many other instruments) but Chad Smith was called at last minute to do the job.
 A list of who played what on each track can be found here.

 Most of the guitar parts were recorded with his '62 Fender Stratocaster and '66 Telecaster, but he also used his 60's Gibson SG Custom for overdubs and his 50's Martin for acoustic parts.
 The album was mixed and mastered by late April 2003 but took 10 months to release and it’s considered his most expensive album to date, costing a total of around $150,000.